Fluid-Client-Development/.github/profile/README.md

 ![Fluid Client Logo](https://github.com/Fluid-Client-Development/.github/blob/76db751efa35d3b6d575eac3599461c1b0d64514/profile/png_20230407_183044_0000.png)

-Fluid Client is the best free performance-enhancing Minecraft 1.8.9 PvP client designed to optimize gameplay and provide an improved gaming experience.
+Fluid Client is the best free performance-enhancing Non-Premium and Premium Minecraft 1.8.9 PvP client made to optimize gameplay and provide an improved gaming experience.
 With a focus on efficiency, stability, and customization, Fluid Client for Minecraft 1.8.9 aims to enhance both single-player and multiplayer gameplay without compromising the integrity of the Minecraft 1.8.9 experience.

 ## Features